File Formats for Data Curation

 Table of contents

 A dancing club in Saskatoon has kept its documents since the early 2000s.
-Recently, a club member wanted to refer back to an agenda from July 5, 2003, but was unable to open it.
-Please see the WordPerfect file below.
+Recently, a club member wanted to refer back to an older agenda from July 5th, 2003, but was unsuccessful in opening and viewing its contents properly.
+Below is the agenda file the club member wanted to open.

 What are some file formats you use often?